Overview

 - Internet

-- or other broadcast medium that is transmitted to an audience
+- Other broadcast media that are transmitted to an audience.

 Employers may not include child performers in a rehearsal, filming or production until they have received a permit.